-Using the port forwarding feature, you can allow certain types of incoming traffic to reach servers on your local network.
+The port forwarding feature lets you allow certain types of incoming traffic to reach servers on your local network.
 For example, you might want to make a local web server, FTP server, or game server visible and available to the Internet.